HUS-OMOP/hema_FinOMOP_federated/readiness_script/readme.md

 # 🧠 Readiness script

-This R script runs main analysis.
+This R script performs assessment of cohort counts.

-The results are generated in a CSV files and PNG files to Results folder.
+The results are generated in a CSV files and PNG files to Results folder and are generated in an aggregate, anonymous manner (lowest cell/person count reported is 5).
+Before publication, all data will be sent to Findata for review of anonymity, as per the Finnish secondary use act regulation.

 ---

+*<!--FROM HERE OLD TXT FROM ALEX AND NEEDS TO BE MODIFIED-->*

 ## What to do?